 He started his career here in Kentucky at WBKO in Bowling Green.
 He's spent the past eight years at WSMV.
 During that time, Sanders has been the recipient of seven regional Emmy Awards and 14 first place Associated Press Awards for work he wrote, shot, and edited.

 He's an active member and strong proponent of the National Press Photographers Association.

 Sanders believes in visual, emotion-driven storytelling that emphasizes the uniqueness of the person and situation at the center of the story.

-This designation has made him, yes, Colonel Sanders.
+Yes, this designation has made him - Colonel Sanders.

 Chris Hansen is the Senior Photojournalist at KUSA-TV in Denver.
 He joined the photography staff at 9News in 2012.
 His assignments range from special projects to deadline news and whatever else would please the assignment desk.
 In his six years at KUSA he’s been a finalist for the NPPA’s Ernie Crisp Photographer of the Year four times.

 During his free time, you’ll catch him on a bike – on a mountain – or on a brewery patio enjoying Colorado’s countless sunny days.

 For years Jessica was a professional vagabond —passing time in the Italian Alps on a goat farm, hanging with kids in Chile, and crossing borders from Costa Rica to Nicaragua.
 During those years, she was constantly meeting people, traveling, finding unseen moments and seeking adventure.

 Now home in central Ohio, Jessica is happily working for a small daily newspaper, shooting different assignments every day and exploring the depth of local photojournalism through long term projects.
 Jessica has been honored by the NPPA winning the small market photographer of the year, as well having two stories place first and second in the small market published stories category.